johnnykfeng/CRYPTO-NOTES/Programming Bitcoin book/Ch4 Serialization.md

 		self.y.num.to_bytes(32, 'big')
 ```

+The compressed SEC format is also quite simple.
+We just use the prefix marker '02' if y is even or '03' if y is odd, and then append the x-coordinate.

+To parse the SEC formatted binary back into S256Point, the steps are as follows:
+1. Determine if SEC format is uncompressed or compressed based on the first binary byte
+	* If uncompressed, just read out the first and second halfs of the re
+2.

+## DER signatures
 DER format is a bit more complicated.
-The signature is both the $r$ and $s$ value.
-They don
+The signature is both the $r$ and $s$ value, and they cannot be derived from each other like $x$ and $y$ coordinates in S256 points.

 Here's a screenshot of figure 4-4 in the book